 Plan Plan Plan is the key to success

 Recipes like my cabbage “pasta” can be found in my cookbook The Art of Healthy Eating Slow Cooker.
 Cabbage is so cheap and lasts forever, I always keep one in my fridge.
-Cabbage pasta can be made days ahead of time and stored in an air tight container in the fridge for easy additions to dinner.
+Cabbage pasta can be made days ahead of time and stored in an airtight container in the fridge for easy additions to dinner.

 One trick that works for our family is that Craig helps clean up after dinner, while I prepare dinner for the next night.
-I often fill my slow cookers with a main dish, side dish and dessert (yes, I have 3 beloved slow cookers).
+I often fill my slow cookers with the main dish, side dish and dessert (yes, I have 3 beloved slow cookers).
 Then in the morning, all I have to do is take the slow cooker shell out of the fridge and turn them on.
 That takes so much stress and anxiety out of my day!

 To get over 300 slow cooker recipes, check out The Art of Healthy Eating: Slow Cooker, click HERE to order.

 Happy Eating!
 Thank you all for your love and support!